Trenbolone acetate: Cardiovascular

 Administration of any AAS can lead to cardiovascular issues.
-Trenbolone acetate can have a negative and strong impact on cholesterol through suppressing both high-density lipoprotein (HDL) cholesterol and increasing low-density lipoprotein (LDL) cholesterol.
-When compared to oral AAS, trenbolone acetate has a stronger negative effect on cholesterol levels.
-This negative effect is much more severe with the use of injectable AAS, particularly trenbolone acetate.
+Trenbolone acetate can have a strongly negative impact on cholesterol levels by suppressing high-density lipoprotein (HDL) cholesterol production and stimulating low-density lipoprotein (LDL) cholesterol production.
+When compared to oral AAS, trenbolone acetate exerts a stronger negative effect on cholesterol levels.

 "Tren cough"

-The exact mechanisms underlying the cause of the tren cough are not known; however, trenbolone acetate's androgenic effect activates a variety of lipid-like active compounds which are called prostaglandins.
-Many of these prostaglandins are inflammatory and vasoconstrictive.
-Prostaglandins are signalled through two varying pathways cyclooxygenase (COX) (Also known as: prostaglandin-endoperoxide synthase) and lipoxygenases (LOX) (also known as: EC 1.13.11.34, EC 1.13.11.33, etc.).
-The bradykinin peptide is well known to promote a cough reaction associated with ACE inhibitor medications prescribed for hypertension.
+The exact mechanisms underlying "tren cough" are not known; however, trenbolone acetate's androgenic effect activates a variety of lipid-like active compounds called prostaglandins, many of which are inflammatory and vasoconstrictive.
+Prostaglandins act on two signaling pathways: cyclooxygenase (COX) (also known as prostaglandin-endoperoxide synthase) and lipoxygenase (LOX) (EC 1.13.11.34, EC 1.13.11.33, etc.).
+The bradykinin peptide is well known to promote a cough reaction associated with ACE inhibitors prescribed for hypertension.

 Estrogenic and progestogenic

-No form of trenbolone, including trenbolone acetate, is estrogenic.
-Excess fluid retention is not possible with the administration of this AAS as a result of its not being estrogenic as opposed to testosterone.
-However, due to trenbolone's potent progestogenic activity, gynecomastia, which is characterized by development and swelling of breast tissue, may still be possible.
-Stimulation of estrogenic mechanisms are enforced by progestogenic activity as trenbolone acetate and its compounds bind with high affinity to the progesterone receptor.
-It has been assumed that gynecomastia as a result of trenbolone use is due to a buildup of the hormone prolactin; however, a variety of studies conclude that it is the progestogenic activity of trenbolone promoting this and not prolactin.
-Trenbolone also has a negative impact on blood pressure, but it does not appear to negatively affect most healthy adult men in this way.
+Trenbolone is not estrogenic; therefore, use does not lead to excess fluid retention.
+However, due to trenbolone's potent progestogenic activity (it binds with high affinity to the progesterone receptor), gynecomastia, characterized by development and swelling of breast tissue, may occur.